-The Teacher Aide provides support to the teaching team in planning and implementing learning experiences for children; maintaining the classroom; and managing children in accordance with the YMCA goals and curriculum plan.
-The Teacher Aide is responsible for supporting the teaching team in providing developmentally appropriate learning experiences, supervision of children assigned in the classroom, and providing a supportive and positive classroom climate, while ensuring the individual needs of the children are met as mandated by DCFS, ExceleRate Illinois, NAEYC, federal, state and local standards, as applicable.
+The Assistant Teacher in collaboration with the Lead Teacher provides support in effective instructional strategies, classroom management, learning, assessment, evaluation and related research for children 3-5 years old.
+The Assistant Teacher is responsible for providing developmentally appropriate learning experiences, supervision of children assigned in the classroom, and providing a supportive and positive classroom climate, while ensuring the individual needs of the children are met as mandated by DCFS, ExceleRate Illinois, NAEYC, federal, state and local standards, as applicable.

 Scope of Responsibilities:

-- Helps with classroom management, arrangement, organization, and labeling materials.
+- Assists with classroom management, arrangement, organization, and labeling materials.